-JW: Well other than Kyle, none of the cast knew about the Sheriff’s Office scenes or whom we were going to be working with until we arrived on set so it was a wonderful surprise for all of us.
+JW: Well other than Kyle, none of the cast knew about the Sheriff’s Office scenes or whom we were going to be working with until we arrived on set, so it was a wonderful surprise for all of us.
 There was a funny moment where the smoke machine (that was used to film the part where Mr. C’s body fades away) malfunctioned and was pumping out too much smoke to which David shouted “HOLY…smokes” and everyone burst out laughing.
 Another part that didn’t make it onto the Blu-ray documentary was where I smashed the camera lens protector.
-On the documentary there is only a clip of me gently punching a soft rubber ring that is taped around the outside of the camera lens.
+On the documentary, there is only a clip of me gently punching a soft rubber ring that is taped around the outside of the camera lens.
 I was initially told to aim for that and punch it gently.
 One funny memory I have of doing this is when James had not been informed that I had been given permission to punch the camera.
-I remember during one take overhearing him muttering in a hushed and concerned voice “Oh no don’t punch the camera!”
+I remember during one take overhearing him muttering in a hushed and concerned voice, “Oh no, don’t punch the camera!”
 This wasn’t enough for David though, he wanted BOB’s point of view and to see me punching directly into the camera lens head on and not around the edge like I’d first been instructed to.
-For this they installed an additional lens protector and I was told to aim directly for the lens.
-I gently punched it a few times and with each punch David yelled over his megaphone “Harder!”
-I applied slightly more force as per his instructions whilst still consciously trying to not cause any serious damage.
-Then all of a sudden the lens protector shattered.
-It took everyone by surprise (especially me) and we all gasped.
+For this, they installed an additional lens protector, and I was told to aim directly for the lens.
+I gently punched it a few times, and with each punch, David yelled over his megaphone “Harder!”
+I applied slightly more force as per his instructions while still consciously trying to not cause any serious damage.
+Then all of a sudden, the lens protector shattered.
+It took everyone by surprise (especially me), and we all gasped.
 I thought I had broken the camera.
 Everyone laughed after the shock had worn off and also at my shocked facial reaction on the playback.
 The camera was ok other than a shattered lens protector.
 It’s not every day that you’re allowed to punch an expensive camera while imagining it as an evil demonic orb (laughs).

 AG: How did you as an actor prepare for filming the fight scene with the “BOB Sphere”?